tomzox/vic20_games/docs/10_miles_runner.md

 When the player has managed to hit the enemy, or inversely the enemy has hit the player, the game freezes for a few seconds and then starts all over again.
+Each time the game is won, the next round will run a little faster.